 The problem of morphology is that the elements are not independent units.
 Neither is there such a notion of concatenation of morphemes, to which everything can be reduced.
+For an excellent discussion of the problems of morphology, in particular Latin morphology, see [66].
 We shall give an example.
 The perfect stem in Latin is formed from the present stem by a number of distinct processes.
 In most conjugation classes, it consists of a v, which is inserted after the thematic vowel.
-So, if the present stem is laud- (to praise) with thematic vowel a, we get the perfect stem laudāv-.
-In the consonantic class, matters are different.
-Some stems are formed by adding s, for example pinx-, the perfect stem of ping-, (to paint).
-Others use ablaut, loss of nasalization (which induces lengthening of the vowel), reduplication, and certain mixtures of these processes.
-The perfect of tang- (to touch) is tetīg- (Ablaut, Denasalization and Reduplication), the perfect of frang- (to break) is frēg- (Ablaut and Denasalization), the perfect of rump- (to break) is rūps- (Denasalization and -s-Insertion).
+So, if the present stem is laud ('to praise') with thematic vowel a, we get the perfect stem laudāv.11In the consonantic class, matters are different.
+Some stems are formed by adding s, for example pinx, the perfect stem of ping, ('to paint').
+12 Others use ablaut, loss of nasalization (which induces lengthening of the vowel), reduplication, and certain mixtures of these processes.
+The perfect of tang ('to touch') is tetīg (Ablaut, Denasalization and Reduplication), the perfect of rump ('to break') is rūps (Denasalization and s-Insertion).
 These changes are unpredictable on the basis of the phonological shape alone.
 However, each individual process (Denasalization, Reduplication, Ablaut) is more or less determined.
 We must conclude therefore that the different perfect forms are not the result of phonologically conditioned processes, but rather of morphologically conditioned processes.
 How can this be done?
 We shall assume that certain sequences of phonemes or some suitable phonological representation thereof is the meaning of the morphological string.
 So, when we compose two sequence of morphemes, we likewise compose the phonological representations as we did before with the semantics.
-Take the case of the verbal stem laud-.
-We have written /laud-/ to denote the abstract morphological entity which is typically written laud-.
+Take the case of the verbal stem laud.
+We have written /laud/ to denote the abstract morphological entity which is typically written laud (without brackets!).
 Now we use [laud] to denote its phonological representation.
-To form the perfect stem from the root we must add the thematic vowel and then -v.
+To form the perfect stem from the root we must add the thematic vowel and then v.
 This can be done by concatenating three elements: